hsrequejo/VocabularyEnglishApp/README.md

 # Vocabulary English App (in progress)
-The aidea here is to make an app that shows a word in English, play the pronunciation audio and four alternatives for transaltions in English.
+The idea here is to make an app that shows a word in English, play the pronunciation audio and four alternatives for transaltions in English.

-There will be a score and a timer.
+There is a score, a timer and a audio replay button.

-There will be two game modes, *Practice Mode* (no time) and *30s*.
-I will add more game modes after if possible.
-(TODO: Make a manual for how to add a new game mode)

-Need to do it scalable for easy adition of words and translations.
+There is the option to disable/enable the countdown timer.